kalpeshkj646/kalpeshkj646/README.md

-- 👋 Hi, I’m @kalpeshkj646
+- 👋 Hi, I’m Kalpesh Jadhav
-- 👀 I’m interested in Data Structures and Algorithms
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on basic projects which will help me improve my skills

 <!---